Dhruvah-spec/Product-Space-Depiction/README.md

 (No of countries that export both product i and product j with RCA>1)/(No of countries that export product j with RCA>1)  and P(RCAj>1∣RCAi>1)=(No of countries that export both product i and product j with RCA>1)/(No of countries that export product i with RCA>1)
 The minimum of these conditional probabilities is taken as the proximity measure for a pair of products to avoid overestimating the relatedness between two products.
 For example, if there is a high likelihood for countries that export i to also export j, but there isn’t a high likelihood for countries that export j to also export i, taking the minimum ensures that the products won’t be strongly related.
 Thus, for there to be a strong proximity between i and j, both conditional probabilities must be high.
 Once these pair-wise proximities are obtained for all products, they can be used to construct the product space network where nodes would represent products and links would represent the proximities between them.

+To compute the product space, the first step is to calculate the Revealed Comparative Advantage (RCA) for exports of all products from all countries for a selected year.

+Revealed Comparative Advantage (RCA)

+The RCA formula is given by:

+RCA
+i,j
+	​

+=
+(
+X
+w
+	​

+X
+i
+	​

+	​

+)
+(
+X
+wj
+	​

+X
+ij
+	​

+	​

+)
+	​

+Where:

+Xij = exports of product i from country j
+Xwj = total exports of country j
+Xi = total world exports of product i
+Xw = total world exports

+Export data is sourced from the World Integrated Trade Solution (WITS) database using 4-digit HS product classifications.

+The RCA values are then used to calculate proximity, which measures the likelihood that two products are exported together.
+This is based on the number of countries exporting both products with RCA > 1.

+Product Proximity

+The proximity between a pair of products is defined as:

+ϕ
+i,j
+	​

+=min(P(RCA
+i
+	​

+>1∣RCA
+j
+	​

+>1),P(RCA
+j
+	​

+>1∣RCA
+i
+	​

+>1))
+Conditional Probabilities
+Probability of exporting product i given export of product j P(RCA i
+	​

+>1∣RCA
+j
+	​

+>1)=
+Number of countries exporting j with RCA>1
+Number of countries exporting both i and j with RCA>1
+	​

+Probability of exporting product j given export of product i P(RCA j
+	​

+>1∣RCA
+i
+	​

+>1)=
+Number of countries exporting i with RCA>1
+Number of countries exporting both i and j with RCA>1
+	​